Việt Nam approves plan to implement amended WTO Agreement on Fisheries Subsidies

 In parallel, a task force on agreement implementation will be established, a digital platform for transparent monitoring and reporting of fisheries subsidies developed, international cooperation strengthened, and technical assistance sought from the WTO and partners.
 Workshops will be held to disseminate the agreement and implementation plan, alongside communications campaigns targeting local authorities, fishermen, and businesses.

 Regarding the implementation timeline, from the third quarter of 2025 to 2026, the focus will be on policy review, detailed planning, proposals for technical support projects, awareness-raising, and the design of an information-monitoring system for fisheries subsidies.
-During 2026–2027, legal documents will be issued and technical support projects implemented if getting WTO approval, with initial operation of the monitoring system.
-From 2027 onwards, Việt Nam will maintain periodic reporting, continue improving the management system, and enhance international cooperation in fisheries subsidies.
+During 2026–27, legal documents will be issued and technical support projects implemented if getting WTO approval, with initial operation of the monitoring system.
+From 2027 onwards, Vietnam will maintain periodic reporting, continue improving the management system, and enhance international cooperation in fisheries subsidies.

-Funding for the plan will come from the state budget as allocated annually to ministries, sectors and localities, supplemented by lawful external assistance and private resources. — VNA/VNS
+Funding for the plan will come from the state budget as allocated annually to ministries, sectors and localities, supplemented by lawful external assistance and private resources. — VNS